-The Reserved Instance Planner Report shows you how you can reduce your AWS bill through Reserved Instances, which provide a significant discount compared with on-demand pricing.
-Based on your Amazon EC2 instance uptime, the report recommends EC2 Reserved Instance purchases for each combination of operating system, instance type, tenancy and region and shows you the projected savings for each purchase.
+The Reserved Instance Planner Report shows how you can reduce your cloud bill through Reserved Instances, which provide a significant discount compared with on-demand pricing.
+Based on your instance uptime, the report recommends Reserved Instance purchases for each combination of operating system, instance type, and region and shows you the projected savings for each purchase.

 By default, the report includes data for all VMs for which at least one billing record was generated during the period.
 Templates are not included in the report.

-Report data is based on VM history data (costs are calculated based on VM uptime and the applied cost model) or, if an hourly AWS billing data was retrieved, on AWS billing data.
+Report data is based on VM history data (costs are calculated based on VM uptime and the applied cost model) or, if cloud billing data was retrieved, on cloud billing data.

 Best Practice: To achieve the most accurate results in the Reserved Instance Planner Report make sure to retrieve an hourly AWS billing report.

-- run the Reserved Instance Planner report a few days before end of the month
+- Run the Reserved Instance Planner report a few days before the end of the month.

-- purchase the recommended RI on the first day of a month, to ensure that they will always expire at the end of a month
+- Purchase the recommended RI on the first day of the month to ensure that your RIs will always expire at the end of a month.

-Reports menu > Chargeback & IT Costing > Reserved Instance Planner
+Reports > Chargeback & IT Costing > Reserved Instance Planner